pulkitjn/pulkitjn/README.md

 - 👋 Hi, I’m @pulkitjn
 - 👀 I’m interested in maths, web dev and algorithms
-- 🌱 I’m currently learning backend web developement
-- 💞️ I’m looking to collaborate on we based projects

 <!---
 pulkitjn/pulkitjn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.